One More Sleep: Live performances

 Lewis embarked on a promotional tour across Europe prior to the album's release.
 On 9 November 2013, Lewis performed "One More Sleep" and "White Christmas" for the first time at the Regent Street Christmas lights switch-on event in London, England.
 Other musical performers included Passenger and Eliza Doolittle.
 On 22 November, Lewis gave a free concert in Zurich, Switzerland, at the NRJ Energy Stars for Free Festival in front of audience of 13,000 people.
 The following evening, Lewis performed a short set at London's G-A-Y nightclub.

 In the United States, Lewis appeared on NBC's The Today Show on 4 December in New York City to talk about the album.
 On the same day, she performed at the Rockefeller Center Christmas Tree lighting event, where she performed "White Christmas", "One More Sleep" and "I Wish It Could Be Christmas Everyday".
 The following day on 5 December, Lewis made an appearance on Live! with Kelly and Michael.
 Lewis performed "One More Sleep" live at the semi-finals of the tenth series of The X Factor on 8 December and again on This Morning on 13 December.

 Leona performed "I Wish It Could be Christmas Everyday" on The Jonathan Ross Show and "One More Sleep" at ITV's Daybreak.
 Lewis performed at The Tonight Show with Jay Leno, Billboard Studio Sessions and on The Today Show on 25 December.
 Also in the US, Leona appeared in NBA Promo for ABC and ESPN.

 On 2 December 2018, Lewis joined Scarlet Lee to perform "One More Sleep", which would have been Scarlet's winner's song if she had won.

+In 2023, Lewis performed the song on her Christmas with Love Tour.